KCCG/shell-genomics/_episodes/04-redirection.md

 Variables are shell programming are a lot more limited than other programming languages that you may be familiar with.
 Still, there are a few subtleties that you will need to wrap your head around before too long, so I recommend reading a thorough discussion (such as [this tutorial](https://ryanstutorials.net/bash-scripting-tutorial/bash-variables.php)) either now or next time you start to get confused about variables.
-Best to get it straight early on.
+Best to get it sorted out in your mind early on.

-We will tackle one or subtelties now.
+We will tackle a few subtleties now.
 Sometimes, we want to expand a variable without any whitespace to its right.
 Suppose we have a variable named `foo` that contains the text `abc`, and would like to expand `foo` to create the text `abcEFG`.